vdphan/holbertonschool-higher_level_programming/README.md

 # Higher Level Programming

-This repository contains projects written in Python, MySQL and JavaScript for the Higher Level Programming curriculum at Holberton School.
+This repository contains projects written in Python, MySQL and JavaScript for the Higher Level Programming curriculum at Holberton School

 | Project | Description |
 | :--- | :--- |